- The igdkmd32.sys error in Windows 10 is a BSoD issue, that can be caused by hardware problems, mostly by the graphics card.

 - After you’ve uninstalled your display adapter, restart your computer.

-According to the users, sometimes software such as TeamViewer, VMWare, DisplayFusion, or LogMeIn Hamachi can cause these kinds of problems, and in order to fix these issues, you’ll have to uninstall the problematic software.
-Users reported that uninstalling TeamViewer fixed their problems, but if you don’t use TeamViewer, try removing the aforementioned software.
+According to the users, sometimes software such as TeamViewer, VMWare, DisplayFusion, or LogMeIn Hamachi can cause these kinds of problems.

 - Once you enter BIOS, you need to find the Hybrid Graphics option and disable it.
 To locate this option, please check your motherboard manual.